Navigation: »No topics above this level«

 Disable any scanning of POP3/IMAP or SMTP protocols/streams.
 This option is often described as "Scan incoming/outgoing mail".

-Below, we will provide detailed configuration instructions for some anti-virus software systems:
+Below, we will provide detailed configuration instructions for some anti virus software systems:

 GData